Arizona HOA Fine Limits: Reasonableness Standard & $10K Foreclosure Threshold

 - Request the hearing body reduce the fine to a reasonable amount

 Many Arizona hearing bodies will modify or reduce fines if you can demonstrate they are unreasonable.
-This is one of your most powerful defenses in the absence of a statewide cap.
+The reasonableness standard under §33-1803 is your primary protection against excessive fines — present evidence of comparable violations and fine amounts in your community.

-- Arizona: No cap, but must be "reasonable" (flexible standard)
+- Arizona: No statutory cap, but fines must be "reasonable" + mandatory hearing

 Strategic Insight: Gather evidence of fine amounts your HOA and similar HOAs impose for comparable violations.
 If your HOA proposes a $500 fine when it typically fines $50 for the same violation, argue the higher fine is unreasonable and inconsistent with the HOA's own enforcement patterns.
 This evidence is powerful at hearings.

-- HOA cannot impose fines without a hearing, period
+- HOA cannot impose fines without completing this process

 What Constitutes a Valid Hearing Under Arizona Law